 - I. The school principal and each staff member who is assigned a school volunteer shall be responsible for assigning duties to school volunteers which are consistent with Florida Statutes, State Board of Education Rules, and School Board Rules. - II.
 The Superintendent shall issue directives concerning school volunteers as may be deemed necessary. - III.
-A school volunteer shall be accorded the same protection of Florida Statutes as accorded to certificated instructional personnel provided the school volunteer: 1.
-Has been duly approved by the school principal as a school volunteer; and, 2.
+A school volunteer shall be accorded the same protection of Florida Statutes as accorded to certificated instructional personnel provided the school volunteer: - 1.
+Has been duly approved by the school principal as a school volunteer; and, - 2.
 Has officially recorded his / her attendance in the school where he / she is rendering services under an administrative or instructional staff member. - D. All volunteers will be approved by the School Board.

-STATUTORY AUTHORITY: 1001.41, 1001.42, F.S.

 LAW(S) IMPLEMENTED: 110.504(4), (5), 440.02(15) (d) 6, 768.28,

-943.0 4351, 1001.43, 1012.01, F.S.

-STATE BOARD OF EDUCATION RULE(S): 6A-1.070

-History: Adopted:

-Revision Date(s):

-Reviewed by SCSB: 7 7/28/09

 Formerly: IICC